-The Ragnitzstraße 36 project is a unique housing scheme made up of 15 small apartments, that are relatively inexpensive and yet of a surprisingly high quality.
+The Ragnitzstraße 36 project is a unique housing scheme made up of 15 one bedroom apartments, that are relatively inexpensive and yet of a surprisingly high quality.
 Something that is not very common in housing construction.

 The building houses 15 small apartments (40-50m²) and one penthouse on the top floor, with a subterranean parking level below.
 All apartments are oriented to the south and feature spacious outside areas (balconies or terraces) that face the green space of Ragnitzbach.
 The balconies and outside areas that cover the entire apartment widths are partially roofed and feature a minimum size of 17m².
 Thus, the actual living area extends towards the outside area, and living rooms and bedrooms appear larger and more spacious.